dennyac/dennyac.github.io/_posts/2015-04-10-frequently-used-git-commands.markdown

 To combine the last n commits into a single commit -
 {% highlight bash %}
+# Replace n with the number of commits to combine
-git reset --soft HEAD~2 &&
+git reset --soft HEAD~n &&
 git commit
 {% endhighlight %}